-One of the new exhibits will feature several costumes from Ava Gardner’s film and television roles.
-The costumes selected represent the full breadth of Ava Gardner’s acting career, which spanned five decades.
-Many of these costumes have never been exhibited or have not been on view in many years.
-The exhibit will include insights into how each film impacted Ava’s career while also celebrating the role costume designers have in bringing films to life.
-Costumes in the upcoming exhibit include those designed by noted designers such as Walter Plunkett (Gone with the Wind, Show Boat, Singin’ in the Rain) and Irene Lentz (The Postman Always Rings Twice, Gaslight, The Great Sinner).
-Once the museum reopens, the new costume exhibit will be showcased in the museum’s two largest central exhibit cases.
+The costumes selected for the new exhibits represent the full breadth of Ava Gardner’s acting career, which spanned five decades.
+Many of these costumes have not been on view in many years and one has never been exhibited.
+The exhibits include insights into how each film impacted Ava’s career while also celebrating the role costume designers have in bringing films to life.
+Costumes in the new exhibits include those designed by noted designers such as Walter Plunkett (Gone with the Wind, Show Boat, Singin’ in the Rain) and Irene Lentz (The Postman Always Rings Twice, Gaslight, The Great Sinner).

 The new exhibit, Ava in Costumes: Dressing the Part, charts Ava's film career through her costumes.